Profits / Investments

 Insurance companies, investors, and businesses deliberate over ethical quandaries regarding pollution.

-The stories of Boeing and Monsanto provide examples of how corporate profits are valued compared to people:
+The stories of Boeing and Monsanto provide examples of how profits are valued compared to people:

 Monsanto knew "PCBs were harmful and pervasive, [yet] kept selling them."
-"They [hid] the dangers [to gain] profit.”
+"They [hid] the dangers [to] profit.”

-Monsanto also tried to intimidate farmers into buying their agricultural products:
+In separate scandal, Monsanto tried to intimidate farmers into buying their agricultural products:

 The hired bully may tell the farmer, “‘Monsanto is big.
 You can’t win.
 We will get you.
 You will pay’.”